 Researching the Teaching of Literature

 During 14 years of teaching secondary English (11-18) in comprehensive schools, I became particularly interested in aspects of teaching sixth form English.
 In particular, I was inspired by the new possibilities that the International Baccalaureate English programme offered at this level, and interested by the issues raised by the different teaching and learning implications of A Level and IB syllabuses.
 In seeking to develop my thinking, I eventually enrolled on a PhD at the Institute of Education, which I completed between 2003 and 2008.
 I chose then to return to part-time sixth form teaching in order to put unto practice some of the ideas I had worked on.
-I am also a Research Associate at Brunel University, and continue to write about and research aspects of post-16 English teaching and the teaching of literature more generally.
+I am now also a Curriculum Tutor at Oxford University, and continue to write about and research aspects of post-16 English teaching and the teaching of literature more generally.

 Links to pdfs of my doctoral thesis and related articles may be found below.
 In the right hand column are details of published books and book chapters.